oveena-data/random-password-generator/README.md

 # 🔒Secure Password Generator

 This is a Python-based secure password generator that allows users to create random, secure passwords based on their preferences.

 The program gives users control over the password's length and whether or not to include uppercase letters, numbers, and special characters.

 ## Key Features:
-- Customizable password length
+- Customisable password length
 - Option to include lowercase letters, uppercase letters, numbers, and special characters
 - Secure password generation using Python's `random.choice()` method
 - Unit tests to ensure that the password generation logic is correct

 ## Key Takeaways:
-- Learned how to create a password generator with various customizable options based on user preferences.
+- Learned how to create a password generator with various customisable options based on user preferences.
 - Gained experience in handling user input and validating that input.
 - Implemented unit tests using Python's built-in `unittest` module to validate the password generation functionality.
 - Improved knowledge of handling different types of characters and combining them in a random but secure manner.